a-x-/babel-plugin-transform-import-css/README.md

 - `configPath` — postcss config path. **Default**: _auto detect_
 - `ext` — postcss files' extension.
 Typical use: `ext: '.pcss'`. **Default**: `'.css'`

+**Note**.
+Plugin rely on some @babel/ peerDependencies, that are typically included in your project by @babel/core self.

 # Use Cases

 Bundling the css with npm packed library of js/react components.